 Our understanding is that SCG, AHRI, and AGA are the major detractors for this rulemaking.
 If they accept the compromise capacity standard they will probably advocate for the 65 kBtuH or higher cutoff requirement.

 Over the past months, PG&E conducted two Statewide Codes & Standards meetings and exchanged communications with SoCalGas and the other IOUs.
-As occurred previously, PG&E and SoCalGas were unable to reach common ground and will be submitting separate comment letters
+As occurred previously, PG&E and SoCalGas were unable to reach common ground and will be submitting separate comment letters.

 Please do not hesitate to contact me, as well as our experts Marshall Hunt and Pat Eilert, if you want more information.